Best Cozi Alternatives in 2025 (One Actually Eliminates Manual Entry)

 Cozi has been around since 2008 and pioneered the family calendar space.
 But the app landscape has changed significantly, and Cozi's May 2024 decision to restrict free accounts to 30 days of calendar access sent many families looking for alternatives.

 We'll be upfront: we make Sense, one of the apps in this comparison.
 But we've tried to be genuinely helpful here.
 Every family has different needs, and the "best" app depends on what matters most to you.
+But if your main frustration is the time spent on manual entry, only one app on this list actually solves that.

 Quick Comparison